jhocc/calico/README.md

 To get started, parents go to [http://calicoapp.co] (http://calicoapp.co) and create a profile with a California zipcode.
 Once logged in, users are taken to their My Messages page with a welcome message with details about how to locate FFAs and communicate with caseworkers.
 Users link to FFA profiles with additional information and can then start a conversation with a caseworker.
 Users can also reset passwords, update profiles, and upload profile pictures.

-Calico was developed in response to the State of California’s ADPQ vendor pool solicitation.
+Calico was developed in response to the State of California’s ADPQ vendor pool RFI #75001.

 ## Calico is: